jebbario24/zbi/replit.md

 ## Overview
 EatOut is a comprehensive, subscription-based SaaS restaurant management platform designed to empower restaurants with efficient online presence and operational capabilities.
 It offers commission-free online ordering and operational tools through a multi-tenant architecture, including a professional admin dashboard and customizable customer-facing online storefronts.
 The platform supports multiple currencies and countries, aiming to provide a robust solution for restaurant management.

+**Admin Control System:** Centralized platform administration with real-time synchronization across all restaurants, drivers, subscriptions, payouts, and customer reviews.
+The admin dashboard provides unified oversight with quick access to all platform operations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.